 For non-technical users, hardcoding a GA tracking script onto a website can seem like an impossible task that runs a very real and high risk of breaking your website if the script is incorrectly inserted.
 Rather than hardcoding your script onto a master template or individual web pages, you can simply create a GTM tag (using the GA tracking ID) to implement tracking across every page of your website.
 Not only is GTM an easier option for non-technical users, it has the additional benefit of tracking other key website interactions as well as install tracking codes from complementary platforms (i.e. AdWords, AdRoll, etc.).

 Having only one view set up increases the risk of data corruption through incorrect configurations.
 What’s more, because there is no back-up, historical data will remain contaminated and skew insights collected across online customer interactions and experiences.
 In effect, rendering your data useless.
-To avoid being left making crucial decisions in the dark, it is recommended you create three different views for your main property.

 Employees and vendors interacting with your website will tend to show different online behaviours from the public.
 Consequently, metrics reported in GA can become artificially inflated and provide misleading information on website performance.
 To avoid this, filters excluding traffic from office IP addresses should be applied to the primary view.
 Although this is not a full-proof solution (staff working offsite, agencies and other vendors etc should also be considered), it will give a truer representation of public visits to your site and increase the predictive value of the data collected.